2007–08 Liverpool F.C. season: April

 On 1 April, in the Champions League, Liverpool faced Arsenal for the first of three consecutive meetings, a 1–1 draw at the Emirates Stadium with Dirk Kuyt scoring an away goal.
 On 5 April they drew 1–1 once again at the Emirates.
 Peter Crouch scored for Liverpool to take the lead but Nicklas Bendtner scored the equalizer for Arsenal, while Damien Plessis made his debut.
-In the third game, Liverpool beat Arsenal 4–2 (5–3 on aggregate) to reach the Champions League semi-final.
+In the third match, Liverpool beat Arsenal 4–2 (5–3 on aggregate) to reach the semi-finals of the UEFA Champions League.

-In the following game, Steven Gerrard scored in his 300th Liverpool appearance in the Premier League in a 3–1 home win over Blackburn Rovers.
+In the following match, Steven Gerrard scored in his 300th Liverpool appearance in the Premier League in a 3–1 home win over Blackburn Rovers.
 The following Saturday, Liverpool put out a weakened side against Fulham ahead of their semi-final first leg with Chelsea and won 2–0, with Jermaine Pennant and Peter Crouch getting on the scoresheet.
-On 22 April, Liverpool played Chelsea at Anfield in the Champions League semi-final first leg.
-Liverpool looked to be going into the second leg with a 1–0 advantage through Dirk Kuyt, but in the final minute of stoppage time John Arne Riise accidentally headed a Salomon Kalou cross into his own net, giving Chelsea a slight advantage through the away goal.
-The next Saturday, at Birmingham City, Liverpool again put out a weakened side before the 2nd leg with Chelsea.
-Damien Plessis started again, and Liverpool fought back from 2–0 down to 2–2, with Crouch and Benayoun scoring.
-That point secured fourth spot for Liverpool.
-The next Wednesday Liverpool played Chelsea in the second leg of the Champions League semi-final at Stamford Bridge, but lost 3–2 in extra time (4–3 on aggregate), sending Liverpool out of the Champions League.
+On 22 April, Liverpool played against Chelsea at Anfield in the UEFA Champions League semi-final first leg.
+Liverpool looked to be going into the second-leg with a 1–0 advantage through Dirk Kuyt, but in the final minute of stoppage time John Arne Riise accidentally headed from a Salomon Kalou cross into his own net, giving Chelsea a slight advantage through the away goal.
+The next Saturday, against Birmingham City, Liverpool again put out a weakened side before the second-leg with Chelsea.
+Damien Plessis started again, and Liverpool fought back from 2–0 down to 2–2, with Peter Crouch and Yossi Benayoun scoring.
+That point secured fourth place for Liverpool.
+The next Wednesday Liverpool played against Chelsea in the second-leg of their UEFA Champions League semi-final at Stamford Bridge, but lost 3–2 in extra-time (4–3 on aggregate), sending Liverpool out of the UEFA Champions League.

 May

 On 4 May, Liverpool beat Manchester City 1–0 at Anfield.
-On the final day of the Premier League, Liverpool won 2–0 away at Tottenham, with Andriy Voronin scoring his sixth of the season and Torres' 24th league goal, breaking Ruud van Nistelrooy's record for the most goals scored by a foreign Premier League player in a debut season.
+On the final day of the Premier League, Liverpool won 2–0 away at Tottenham Hotspur, with Andriy Voronin scoring his sixth of the season and Fernando Torres' his 24th league goal, breaking Ruud van Nistelrooy's record for the most goals scored by a foreign Premier League player in a debut season.